 You can take the honey garlic mash to prevent and treat bacterial infections, especially those related to upper respiratory tract infections.
 Swish the honey up around where your nose drains into the back of your mouth.
 This can work well for sinus/nasal infections.
 You can also swish it around your mouth for bacterial infections of the gums or mouth.

 You can take up to 3 – 4 teaspoons of honey when you have an acute infection.
 A teaspoon of honey is also good general health/immune/cardiovascular tonic and preventative.

 Many medications can interact with medicinal quantities of garlic.
 Check with your healthcare practitioner before taking larger doses.
-Children can have half these doses and children under three should only be administered these preparations under the supervision of a health professional and under 1 year, not at all.
+Halve these doses for children three years and up.
+Only give children under three these preparations under the supervision of a health professional, and under one year, not at all.

 The fresh garlic in this preparation can be quite spicy, so make sure you do not take it on an empty stomach.
-If you do find it burn a little, you can take some cow or coconut milk to relieve the sensation.
+If you find it burns a little, you can take some cow or coconut milk to relieve the sensation.

-Do you have any favourite tricks for getting more raw garlic into your day?
+Do you have any favourite tricks for secreting raw garlic into your day?